 Click on the Manage button in the top right corner to view options to free up storage space with macOS Sierra.
 If you already have some options enabled, you will see fewer options available in this window.

-1. Store in iCloud: after selecting the Store in iCloud option, you will have the option to choose between "Files from Desktop and Documents in iCloud Drive" and "Photos and Videos in iCloud Photo Library".
+After selecting the Store in iCloud option, you will have the option to choose between "Files from Desktop and Documents in iCloud Drive" and "Photos and Videos in iCloud Photo Library".

-2. Optimize storage: here you can choose from the options below after clicking on it;
+Here you can choose from the options below after clicking on it;

 In the About Mac pop-up menu, purgeable content will show in the Storage section if Optimize Mac storage is turned on.
 Files considered purgeable are those Mac can remove to make space but they can all be downloaded again.

 During the process of freeing up space on your Mac, you might delete or lose a file by accident and want it back in the future.
-You can do this with a Mac Hard Drive data recovery software.
+You can do this with Mac Hard Drive data recovery software.
 Recoverit for Mac is a good option for this.
-You can recover data from Mac hard drive that has been lost, deleted or formatted.
+You can recover data from Mac hard drive that has been lost, deleted, or formatted.